How Much Space Should I Leave Open Around My Furnace?

-Natural gas furnaces need enough space and airflow to run right.
+Natural gas furnaces need enough space and airflow to work correctly.

 Related: How Does Furnace Maintenance Impact the Energy Efficiency of Your Home?

-So how much area should your equipment really have?
+So how much area should your system really have?

 How Much Space Does My Furnace Need?